-Positioning of Rainwater Tanks.
+Positioning of Rainwater Tanks

 Water Tank Sizes

-Initial sizes typically ranged in capacity from around 200 to 10,000 litres, or multiples of these.
-The most popular sizes are 2500 litres and 5000 litres, which are easily handled and are not unsightly.
+The size of the tank depends on the catchment area and system demand.
+Typical sizes are ranged in capacity from around 750L to 10,000L, or multiples of these.
+The most popular sizes are 2500L and 5000 litres, which are easily handled and are not unsightly.